 See how Chez Napoléon owner, William Welles, makes a fresh batch in the video below...

-(Please Note: Due to NYC's dining capacity restrictions because of the ongoing Covid crisis, we must implore for a minimum of one (1) main course
+(Please Note: Due to the lack of customers in the Theater district because of the Covid crisis, we must implore for a minimum of one (1) main course

 Salade de Mesclun(A medley of nine different lettuces with house Vinaigrette.) $11.00